Eddiefans/Eddiefans/README.md

 ### About me:

-I'm a full stack developer
+I'm a full stack developer and future financial engineer

 - I studied Software Development at CETI Colomos.
 - I'm currently studying Financial Engineering at ITESO.